ayub-kimani/alx-system_engineering-devops/README.md

-This is a Shell Basics Project
+# This is a Shell Basics Project that is aimed at learning basic shell scripting commnads and navigating through the file system - files and directories.